spiral/docs/stempler/directives.md

 ```

 ## Framework specific directives
-Spiral provides a number of framework specific directives.
+Spiral provides a number of framework-specific directives.

 ### Container
 To invoke container dependency into template use `@inject($variable, "class")` directive: